vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 Liquidity providers are important for stabilizing interest rates and they bear the risk of impermanent loss depending on the demand for lending and borrowing.
 Every borrow/lend action will incur some slippage in the interest rate, with the magnitude determined by the size of the loan compared to the overall liquidity in the pool.
 It is therefore essential that liquidity providers are adequately incentivized to ensure that the fixed-rate borrowing and lending market is stable.

-It's worth noting that both liquidity providers and borrowers can mint fCash.
-The borrower sells +fCash into the pool in exchange for currency, and holds the obligation (-fCash) to repay at the predefined future date.
+Both liquidity providers and borrowers can mint fCash.
+Borrowers sell +fCash into the pool in exchange for currency, and holds the obligation (-fCash) to repay at the predefined future date.
 By contrast, liquidity providers serve as counterparty to both parties by making the underlying asset available to borrowers and +fCash available to lenders.

 ![](https://3597103031-files.gitbook.io/~/files/v0/b/gitbook-legacy-files/o/assets%2F-MX2K6zXuGl2Zi-qgoUj%2F-MfKPITPv8YEBxbZh665%2F-MfKPizWILHrStwWO4Uc%2Fuser_types.png?alt=media&token=b2225422-a74b-4672-91f6-7f9efb1113b0)